SIEGEL (1) German

 "rafter, frame" and bauer

 Derived from a Slavic given name of unknown origin.

-Denoted a person from the town of Unkel in Rhineland Palantinate, located near Bonn on the Rhine.
+Possibly denoted a person from the town of Unkel in Rhineland Palantinate, Germany.

 Refers to a restless, fidgety, nervous person, from German unruhe

-Means "dweller under the slope, edge" from the Middle Low German unter
+Means "dweller under the slope" from Old Low German undar